What to Eat for Healthy Sperm, According to an RD

-Three main parameters define a healthy sperm: count, motility, and shape.
+Three main parameters, which can be measured by a semen analysis test, define a healthy sperm: count, motility, and shape.

 2. Sperm Motility

 A sperm’s ability to swim is an important marker of male fertility.
-According the World Health Organization, a normal reference value for healthy sperm movement is about 50 percent or more motile.
+According to the World Health Organization, a normal reference value for healthy sperm movement is about 60 percent or more motile.

-The shape or morphology of a healthy sperm consists of an oval-shaped, smooth head with a long tail.
+The shape or morphology of a healthy sperm should look like an oval-shaped, smooth head with a long tail.
 A well-shaped sperm shouldn’t have visible abnormalities to its head, neck (mid-section), or tail-end structure.

 Why Healthy Sperm Is Important